clojure/tools.namespace/README.md

 * If the reloaded namespace contains `defmulti`, you must also reload all of the associated `defmethod` expressions.

+* If the reloaded namespace contains `defprotocol`, you must also reload any records or types implementing that protocol and create new instances.

 * If the reloaded namespace contains macros, you must also reload any namespaces which use those macros.

-* If the reloaded namespace contains `defprotocol`, you must also reload any records or types implementing that protocol and create new instances.

 * If the running program contains functions which close over values in the reloaded namespace, those closed-over values are not updated.
-  (This is common in web applications which construct the web "stack" as a composition of functions.)
+  (This is common in web applications which construct the "handler stack" as a composition of functions.)

-In short, the only safe way to reload Clojure code is to restart the JVM.
-A large application can take 20 seconds or more just to compile.
+Often the only surefire way to reload Clojure code is to restart the JVM.
+A large Clojure application can take 20 seconds or more just to compile.
 I wrote tools.namespace to help speed up this development cycle.

 Reloading Code: Usage